Discover Career Opportunities

 2. Athletic coach

 The job duties of an athletic coach include coaching athletes in their chosen sport, designing practice drills and exercises, monitoring workout sessions, motivating athletes to stay on track with their training regimen, and designing strategies for sports team success.
-In addition to job duties related directly to coaching, some coaches also attend job fairs and recruiting events; provide group mentoring to athletes; coordinate game-day logistics; and organize community outreach programs.
+In addition to job duties related directly to coaching, some coaches attend job fairs and recruiting events, provide group mentoring to athletes, coordinate game-day logistics, and organize community outreach programs.

-The median annual wage for coaches is approximately $43,896 in 2022.
+The median annual wage for coaches will be approximately $43,896 in 2022.
 Those with more experience may have higher earning potential.
-To become an athletic coach generally requires at least a bachelor’s or master’s degree in kinesiology or a related field.
-Coaches must also possess strong communication skills and have knowledge about the rules of the sport they are coaching.
+To become an athletic coach, one generally requires at least a bachelor’s or master’s degree in kinesiology or a related field.
+Coaches must also possess strong communication skills and knowledge about the rules of the sport they are coaching.

 3. Nutritionist

 Nutritionists can enjoy job stability, good pay, and the satisfaction of helping others improve their health.
-Job duties for nutritionists involve assessing clients’ nutritional habits, developing meal plans accordingly, and providing education on proper nutrition and healthy eating habits.
+Their duties involve assessing clients’ nutritional habits, developing meal plans accordingly, and providing education on proper nutrition and healthy eating habits.

-Depending on experience levels, job duties, and locality, job earnings for nutritionists may range from $32K–$85K per year.
-With such job perks, it’s no wonder why many kinesiology graduates are pursuing this career route.
+Depending on experience levels, job duties, and locality, nutritionists’ annual earnings may range from $32K—$85K.
+With such job perks, it’s no wonder that many kinesiology graduates are pursuing this career route.

 4. Physical therapist

 Physical therapists provide care and rehabilitation to patients with various injuries, illnesses, and age-related conditions.
-Their job duties typically include diagnosing mobility limitations of the patient, designing individualized treatment plans for each patient, helping train patients in exercise or other physical activities, and performing therapeutic massages or treatments.
+Their duties typically include diagnosing mobility limitations, designing individualized treatment plans for each patient, helping train patients in exercise or other physical activities, and performing therapeutic massages or treatments.

 With the rising demand for health services and an aging population, job prospects and salaries for physical therapists are generally excellent.
 Becoming qualified as a physical therapist requires completing a doctoral program, though some states may accept master’s degrees.
 These programs often last at least three years and involve fieldwork and substantial coursework in kinesiology, biomechanics, anatomy, physiology, neurology, and other related topics.

 Once certified by passing a licensing exam, physical therapists often earn competitive salaries that range from low to mid-six figures with additional job benefits.
-All in all, becoming a physical therapist is an achievable goal that can provide job security in addition to lucrative pay.
+All in all, becoming a physical therapist is an achievable goal that can provide job security and lucrative pay.

 Buy on Amazon.com